enfie01s/CMS-and-online-shop/README.md

-# GMK
+# CMS and Online Shop
-A website for the company GMK, my last modification in 2016
+A website for online shopping and product information, my last modification in 2016